 In Oak Class we try at all times to encourage independence and confidence in all our children and have a number of routines to support this process.

 When children have reading books, they are expected to take their reading books out of their book bags and place them in a tray on the yellow, round table on the classroom carpet.
-They should also take their name from the magnetic board at the entrance to the classroom and put it into a one of two boxes that show 'packed lunch' or 'school dinner'.
+They should also move their name to the relevant side of the board to confirm whether they are having a school dinner or a packed lunch.
+Names are magnetic and are on a whiteboard on the wall at the entrance of the classroom.
 Once this has been done, children should say goodbye to their parents, come to the carpet quietly and sit down.
 At the beginning of the Spring term, children will be expected to say goodbye to their parents on the playground before coming into the classroom independently.
 A member of staff will come out to invite them into the classroom.

-We operate a rolling snack all day and children can choose to eat a piece of fruit or vegetable and have a drink of milk.
-Children not wanting milk can access their water bottles.
+We operate a rolling snack all day and children can choose to eat a piece of fruit or vegetable and have a drink of milk or water from their bottles.
 During continuous provision (when the children are choosing their own activities) children are able to drink freely and use the toilet facilities without the need to ask permission from staff.

 Children in reception are not expected to attend Collective Worship every day but will usually attend the first one of a new term, when the school has outside visitors and on every other Friday when there is a Family Collective Worship.
-This is to minimise disruptions to their learning and recognises that young children, particularly in the Autumn term may find it difficult to sit and concentrate sufficiently.
+This is to minimise disruptions to their learning and recognises that young children, particularly in the Autumn term may struggle to concentrate appropriately.

 In the afternoon we take the register on the carpet and children come in and sit down once they have been collected from the playground by a member of staff.

-Children gather on the carpet at 15:00 for a story before their reading books are handed out, their coats and bags collected and they are dismissed by a member of staff to their parents.
+Children gather on the carpet at 15:00 for a story or a whole class activity before being dismissed by a member of staff to their parents.

-Oak Class does not have a set PE day so please ensure that children's PE kits are in school each week.
-Our library day is Friday and children will be able to take one book out of the library to share with you at home.
+Our library day is Friday and children will be able to take one book out of the library to share with you at home each week.
 Please note that only one book is permitted at a time and if children wish to select a new book, the one on loan must be returned before a new one can be taken out.
 There is no limit on how long a child keeps a library book before it is changed, so if you haven't had a chance to read the book over the week, please hang on to it until you have enjoyed it together.

 Family Collective Worship

 Every other Friday children will attend Family Collective Worship at 14:45 where one of the classes will present what they have been learning about to the rest of the school.
 Parents are invited to attend this event which also shares celebrations of children's achievements.
-Each teacher will select a child in the year groups they teach to receive a special, Star Award.
+A child will be chosen from each year group by their teacher to receive a special Star Award.
 This certificate can be awarded for many different reasons but it is in recognition of a child's achievements across the curriculum or as a member of our school community.
-As a Values School, we also award stickers to those children who demonstrate our values.
+As a Values School, we also award stickers to children who have demonstrated our core value behaviours.

 We will notify you when it is Oak Class' turn to present their work in Family Collective Worship.